mihir224/chat-zilla/README.md

 - Implemented chat storage

-***This project has limited functionality as of now (entry level functionality for socket.io) but I do plan to add more functionality like PWA compatibility, and chat storage***
+***This project has limited functionality as of now (entry level functionality for socket.io) but I do plan to add more functionality like admin roles and PWA compatibility***